espena/broadcast-clock/README.md

 The clock supports time synchronization over the web (NTP) or via a range of GNSS satellite systems (GPS/QZSS, GLONASS, BeiDou, Galileo).

 LED brightness is auto-adjusted to ambient light conditions.
 This feature can be overridden in the control panel.

+It also has a stopwatch and a countdown timer that is operated from the browser interface.